cetteup/sponsortext/README.md

 Whitespaces before, in or after keys must be skipped.
 When parsing a value, leading and trailing whitespaces must be omitted.
 Consecutive whitespaces in values are to be parsed as a single whitespace unless the whitespaces are escaped.
+Incomplete keys (keys not followed by an equal sign) must be skipped.
+Keys without a value are considered present, but empty.

 ## Examples